 Eatin' Crabcakes: The Best I Ever Had

+30 Minutes, 2009 Release Date: 4/21/19

+Rights: 5 plays through 12/31/19

+Nancy Faidley makes a funny face when

-30 Minutes, 2009 Release Date: 4/22/18 Rights: 5 plays through 12/31/18 you ask her for her secret ingredient.
+you ask her for her secret ingredient.
 She owns and runs Faidley's Seafood Market in a crowded corner stall in Baltimore's noisy and near-ancient Lexington Market.
 Here, she regularly sells out of her specialty: Faidley's famous crab cakes.
-Mrs. Faidley will show you how she puts her crab cakes together by hand, and even how long she deep fries them.
+Mrs. Faidley will show you how she puts her crab cakes together by hand, and even how long she deep fries

+them.
 But her secret blend of ingredients is offlimits.
 Forever, she says.

+Her long-guarded secret reflects a happy tradition among crab aficionados, from restaurateurs and chefs to housewives and watermen: personal ownership of the world's best-tasting crab cake recipe.

+Apparently, there are thousands of them!